-The core courses in the advanced program are taken by all MBA students.
+The core program courses are taken by all MBA students.
 This ensures that all MBA graduates have an understanding of the important skills for effective management and an integrative knowledge of the core area of business, regardless of their area of concentration.
 Although they are required to choose either a concentration or a general concentration when they apply for admission, the common core allows students to rethink their concentration (or general concentration) decision, and to change it with minimum course penalty.

 Students are strongly encouraged to complete the courses in the order below.
-It is also recommended that students take BUS 202 with LEAD 300 in their first semesters and BUS 240 in their second semesters of study.
+It is also recommended that students take BUS 202 with LEAD 300 in their first semesters.

-- LEAD 300 Management and Leadership 3 unit(s) - LEAD 303 Teamwork in Organizations 3 unit(s) - FI 300 Corporate Finance 3 unit(s) - MBA 323 Information Technology 3 unit(s) - MSBA 300 Foundations of Business Analytics 3 unit(s) - MKT 300 Marketing Management 3 unit(s) - OP 300 Operations and Supply Chain Management 3 unit(s) - MGT 301 Entrepreneurship and New Business Development 3 unit(s) - HRM 301 Work and Workforce Trends 3 unit(s)
+- LEAD 300 Management and Leadership 3 unit(s) - LEAD 303 Teamwork in Organizations 3 unit(s) - FI 300 Corporate Finance 3 unit(s) - MBA 323 Information Technology 3 unit(s) - MSBA 300 Foundations of Business Analytics 3 unit(s) - MKT 300 Marketing Management 3 unit(s) - OP 300 Operations and Supply Chain Management 3 unit(s)

-- MBA 311 Strategic Analysis and Design 3 unit(s) - MGT 345 Context of Business 3 unit(s) - MBA 350 Business Planning 3 unit(s) (Capstone course, to be taken in final semester.)
+- MGT 345 Context of Business 3 unit(s) - MBA 311 Strategic Analysis and Design 3 unit(s)

+MBA 350 Business Planning 3 unit(s) (Capstone course, to be taken in final semester.)

-The three concentration courses in the advanced program allow the student to develop expertise in a specialized area of business.
+The three concentration courses allow students to develop expertise in specialized areas of business.
 The concentrations may include required and elective courses.
-Courses listed carry three semester units of credit unless otherwise noted.
+Courses listed carry three semester units of academic credit unless otherwise noted.

 - Adaptive Leadership

 - Business Analytics

 - Entrepreneur

 - Finance

 - General

 - Human Resource Management

 - Industrial-Organizational Psychology

 - Information Technology Management

 - Law

 - Marketing

 - Project Management

-- Public Administration (4unit courses)
+- Public Administration (4-unit courses)